 3. Go on “dates” with one kid at a time

 With 3 kids, life can get a little hectic, and we don’t always get special one-on-one time with each kiddo.
 We have to be intentional in scheduling it to make sure it happens.
 We’ve started having mommy or daddy take each kid on a special outing to allow for a special time to connect with them.
 And we never regret it.
 Even if it’s just a walk around the block, those alone times can be so precious and allow them to open up to us in conversation.

 4. Be completely available to them during reconnection times

-There is so much we can all gain by connecting more deeply with our kids through conversation.
-They have so many great things to say that are so easy to miss in the midst of our busy days.
-But, if we can set aside a few special times and spaces each day for deep conversations, it can make a world of difference!
+We can all gain so much by connecting more deeply with our kids through conversation.
+They have so many great things to say that are easy to miss amid our busy days.
+But setting aside a few special times and spaces each day for deep conversations can make a world of difference!